 Tel.
 01732 520 000

 Giving shares and securities to charity is a great way of unlocking capital and passing it on to good causes.
-Since April 2000, gifts of shares have been both eligible for full personal income tax relief and exempt form capital gains tax.
+Since April 2000, gifts of shares have been both eligible for full personal income tax relief and exempt from capital gains tax.
 If you are a basic rate taxpayer, a gift of £1,000 listed shares could reduce your income tax bill by £220 and by £400 if you are a higher.